ConceptaNjolima/MyTNTResources/Week 1/[PM1.2] Define needs.md

 # Define needs

 This session enters the define phase of design thinking.
-It's the first step of refining and articulating the problem statements NTs will address.
+It's the first step of refining and articulating the problem statements NTs will address and the target audience.

 ## Learning objectives

 * TNTs will revisit the phases of design thinking.
-* TNTs will practice methods for articulating their target audience.
+* TNTs will identify their target audience.
 * TNTs will map the user journey.
 * TNTs will learn what makes a great problem statement.